gazebosim/sdf_tutorials/specify_pose/proposal.md

   compatibility, it will be `rpy_radians` by default.
 - There should be an admission for "snapping to" well known values in either representation, within a given angular tolerance (degrees).
-This can help converting exisitng models to more readable units, and possibly with better intended accuracy.
+This can help convert exisiting models to more readable units, and possibly with better intended accuracy.

 ## Examples